-The player characters are road warriors, brave men and women who are willing to risk their lives on the chthonian highways for a cause or for worldly riches.
-Some road warriors are more like mercenaries or wasteland paladins on a quest, while others are more like travelling merchants or messengers trying to keep up people’s hopes.
+The player characters are road warriors, brave men, and women who are willing to risk their lives on the chthonian highways for a cause or for worldly riches.
+Some road warriors are more like mercenaries or wasteland paladins on a quest, while others are more like traveling merchants or messengers trying to keep up people’s hopes.

 Because death is always lurking on the chthonian highways, road warriors tend to form groups called convoys.
 The road warrior convoys are tightly knit groups with people, who are willing to give their lives for each other.
 Only by trusting your convoy, you can survive another day on the chthonian highways.

 Chthonian Highways is powered by Ironcore Engine, an original roleplaying game system developed in collaboration with Ironspine and Myrrysmiehet Oy.
 A rules system that is designed especially with action and adventure genres in mind.
 The Ironcore Engine combines well-tested ‘old school’ conflict resolution with more story-driven game mechanics called Push, Strain, and Velocity.